preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/index.rst

 ^^^^^^^^
 + **Following**: Decides if the "Following" tab is displayed or not.
 + **Member of**: Decides if the "Member of" tab is displayed or not.
 + **All**: Decides if the "All" tab should be displayed or not.
-In this case "All" means the user can search for all Teams related sites that ARE connected to Omnia.
+In this case "All" means the user can search for all Team related sites that ARE connected to Omnia.
 + **All (Sharepoint Sites)**: Decides if the "All" tab should be displayed or not.
-In this case "All" means the user can search for all Teams related sites that are connected to Omnia and even Sharepoint Sites that are not connected to Omnia.
+In this case "All" means the user can search for all Team related sites that are connected to Omnia and also Sharepoint Sites that are not connected to Omnia.
 + **Order By**: Sets the Sort Order for the list of sites.
 + **Open in New Windows**: Decides if the site is opened in a new window ore not.
 + **Use Letter Avatar**: Select to use Letter Avatars or not (see below for an example).